RomainBV/eda-tadi-mco/README.md

 ### 6. Data annotation:
 Annotate raw data using tools like Audacity, following `TADI - All datasets analyses.xlsx`
+Refer to the Streamlit interface for detailed instructions on how to perform annotations.

 ### 7. Feature computation and Expert model:
 ```bash